Mark Kelly: Aftermath

 A memorial service for those killed in the assassination attempt was held on January 12, 2011, at the University of Arizona.
 President Obama flew to Tucson to speak at the memorial.
 Kelly sat between First Lady Michelle Obama and Secretary of Homeland Security Janet Napolitano, the former governor of Arizona.
 At the end of the service, Obama consoled and embraced him, after which Kelly returned to the hospital to be with his wife.

-Kelly spoke on February 3, 2011, at the National Prayer Breakfast in Washington, DC.
+Kelly spoke on February 3, 2011, at the National Prayer Breakfast in Washington, D.C.
 His remarks closed the event, where Obama also spoke.
 Kelly said the attack on his wife brought him closer to God and gave him a newfound awareness regarding prayer.
 He said that before the attack, "I thought the world just spins and the clock just ticks and things happen for no particular reason", but that, in Tucson, as he found himself wandering in makeshift memorials and shrines filled with Bibles and angels, "You pray where you are.
 You pray when God is there in your heart."
-Kelly offered the final prayer of the morning.
-The prayer was from Rabbi Stephanie Aaron, who married Kelly and Giffords, and who said the same words over Giffords on the night of the shooting:
+Kelly offered the final prayer of the morning, lightly adapted by Rabbi Stephanie Aaron from a traditional bedtime prayer.
+Rabbi Aaron, who married Kelly and Giffords, had said the same words over Giffords on the night of the shooting:

 In 2011, Kelly said he believed there was a chance to change a political environment he believed was too vitriolic.
 He hoped that the tragedy would be an opportunity to improve the tone of the national dialogue and cool down the rhetoric.
 In response to a question on February 4, 2011, about civility in politics, Kelly said, "I haven't spent a lot of time following that, but I think that with something that was so horrible and so negative, and the fact that six people lost their lives including a nine-year-old girl, a federal judge, Gabby's staff member Gabe—who was like a younger brother to her—it's really, really a sad situation.
 I am hopeful that something positive can come out of it.
 I think that will happen, so those are good things."